About

 Noofusion

 A new cognitive phenomenon: deep fusion between human and model thinking.
 It investigates what happens when language models stop being tools and start becoming cognitive partners — how shared reasoning spaces, blended authorship, and emergent metaphors arise from sustained dialogue between a person and an AI.
+Noofusion is, for me, the central object of study on the human side of AI Psychology.

 Homo symbiotelicus